 - The Victorian Government has established a Healthcare Worker Infection Prevention and Wellbeing Taskforce, bringing together infection control experts and workforce representatives, who will examine and introduce measures to prevent the spread of coronavirus (COVID-19) in healthcare settings.

 - Practitioners should test any patients who meet the clinical criteria below:Fever OR chills in the absence of an alternative diagnosis that explains the clinical presentation*

-Acute respiratory infection (e.g. cough, sore throat, shortness of breath, runny nose, anosmia or loss of smell or loss of taste)Note: In addition, testing is recommended for people with new onset of other clinical symptoms consistent with coronavirus (COVID-19)** AND who are close contacts of a confirmed case of coronavirus (COVID-19); who have returned from overseas in the past 14 days; or who are healthcare or aged care workers.*Clinical discretion applies including consideration of the potential for co-infection (e.g. concurrent infection with SARS-CoV-2 and influenza)
+Acute respiratory infection (e.g. cough, sore throat, shortness of breath, runny nose, or loss or change in sense of smell or taste)Note: testing is also recommended for people with new onset of other clinical symptoms consistent with coronavirus (COVID-19)** AND who are close contacts of a confirmed case of coronavirus (COVID-19); who have returned from overseas in the past 14 days; or who are healthcare or aged care workers.*Clinical discretion applies including consideration of the potential for co-infection (e.g. concurrent infection with SARS-CoV-2 and influenza)

 **headache, myalgia, stuffy nose, nausea, vomiting, diarrhoea